friendly-bits/shell-scheduler/README.md

 **Notes**:
 - Params are **exported** before the **job execution callback** is invoked, so corresponding variables are effectively available to the callback itself and to any commands it calls as environment variables.
 - Assigning and fetching params is internally implemented via indirection.
 In order to keep the implementation compatible with Busybox ash, this indirection requires the use of `eval`.
-The scheduler implementation strictly validates strings passed to these `eval` calls both at assignment time (in `job_set_param()`) and when fetching values for each job at execution time.
+The scheduler implementation strictly validates strings passed to these `eval` calls both at assignment time (in `job_set_params()`) and when fetching values for each job at execution time.
 This prevents any possibility of command injection vulnerabilities in this mechanism.
-- Setting job-specific params via `job_set_param` requires corresponding **job ID** to contain only following characters: `a-z`, `A-Z`, `0-9`, `_`.
+- Setting job-specific params via `job_set_params` requires corresponding **job ID** to contain only following characters: `a-z`, `A-Z`, `0-9`, `_`.
 It also requires corresponding **param name** to contain only the same set of characters, and not start with a digit (for compliance with POSIX specification of valid variable names).
-When either of these requirements is not met, `job_set_param()` will print an error, return code 1, and the parameter will not be set.
+When either of these requirements is not met, `job_set_params()` will print an error, return code 1, and the parameter will not be set.

 ## Environment variables